philou/philou.github.com/_posts/2018-12-08-detailed-agenda-of-a-ddd-big-picture-event-storming-part-1.markdown

 ## To be continued

 This only covers the first half of the workshop.
-In next post, we'll go over the second half.
-[Subscribe to notified when it's ready](http://eepurl.com/dxKE95).
+In [next post](/detailed-agenda-of-a-ddd-big-picture-event-storming-part-2/), we'll go over the following steps.

-This was the 5th post in a [series about how to use Event Storming to kick start architecture on good tracks](https://philippe.bourgau.net/categories/#squash-bduf-with-event-storming-series).
+This was the 5th post in a [series about how to use Event Storming to kick start architecture on good tracks](/categories/#squash-bduf-with-event-storming-series).